 The machine at the Navy Test Pilots School still remains on display there at last notice, and several others survive as static displays at museums in the US.
 No Skyray remains in flightworthy condition.BACK_TO_TOP

-* Douglas designed an improved Skyray, originally to be designated the "F4D-2" but later redesignated the "F5D-1 Skylancer".
-It had the same general configuration as the F4D-1 and could be easily confused with it at a casual glance, but featured a substantial fuselage stretch, 35% more internal fuel capacity, thinner wings, a taller tailfin, and greater engine power to give it true transonic performance.
+* Douglas designed an improved Skyray, originally to be designated the "F4D-2", but later redesignated the "F5D-1 Skylancer".
+It had the same general configuration as the F4D-1 and could be easily confused with it at a casual glance -- but featured a substantial fuselage stretch, 35% more internal fuel capacity, thinner wings, a taller tailfin, and more engine power to give it true transonic performance.

 19 were ordered for evaluation.
 The initial prototype performed its first flight on 21 April 1956.
-It was fitted with the same P&W J57-P-8 engine used on later production F4D-1s, but production aircraft were to use the new General Electric GE J79 afterburning turbojet, providing a significant step up in power and better fuel economy.
+It was fitted with the same P&W J57-P-8 engine used on later production F4D-1s, but production aircraft were to use the new General Electric GE J79 afterburning turbojet, providing a significant step up in power, as well as better fuel economy.
 As mentioned, GE actually used the second XF4D-1 prototype as a testbed for the YJ79, with the aircraft performing its initial flight with the YJ79 in December 1955.
-Fit of the new engine was relatively straightforward since the J79 was smaller than the J57.
-The prototype was then fitted with the commercial version of the J79, the CJ805-3, in 1958, and also carried a wooden test model of the turbofan derivative, the CJ805-23, on an underwing pylon for aerodynamic tests.
+Fit of the new engine was relatively straightforward, since the J79 was smaller than the J57.
+The prototype was then fitted with the commercial version of the J79, the CJ805-3, in 1958, with the prototype also carrying a wooden test model of the turbofan derivative, the CJ805-23, on an underwing pylon for aerodynamic tests.

 Production Skylancers were to feature armament of four retractable unguided rocket launchers with a total of 72 rockets, or four 20 millimeter cannon, plus two Sparrow II medium-range semi-active radar guidance AAMs.
 The Sparrow II had been test-evaluated on the F4D-1.